takanory/slides/slides/20220713europython/index.rst

 .. revealjs-notes::

-   Bolt is a Python ... flash.
+   Bolt is a Python framework to build Slack app in a flash.
    Slack also provides Bolt for JavaScript and Java.

 **Install** Bolt for Python